Thegreatprabh/phishguard/README.md

-# PhishGuard
+PhishGuard

-PhishGuard is a lightweight phishing detection toolkit for suspicious URLs, fake social media login pages, GitHub links, and text messages.
+PhishGuard is a lightweight phishing detection toolkit for suspicious URLs, fake social media login pages, GitHub links, brand claims, and company legitimacy checks.
 It is built for Kali Linux, Termux, GitHub Actions, and regular Python 3.9+ environments with no mandatory third-party dependencies.

 > Defensive security tool for learning, awareness, and safer link review.